Map Properties

 All maps, whether georeferenced or otherwise, have an origin.
 This is a position in local coordinates, (e.g. for a 5m x 5m single front face, the point is located at 0, 2.5, 2.5) or the world coordinates set during georeferencing.

-Once a map has been georeferenced (by any method), its Georeferenced property changes from [Local] to [World], and the Georeferenced point X/Y/Z properties show the current world coordinates of the map origin point (which may be on or off the map in 3D space).
+Once a face map has been georeferenced (by any method), its Georeferenced property changes from [Local] to [World], and the Georeferenced point X/Y/Z properties show the current world coordinates of the map origin point (which may be on or off the map in 3D space).

 Tip: As a control bar, the Mapping task bar can be repositioned anywhere on the screen, and set to automatically hide if not in use.
 For more information on editing your user interface, see Customizing Control Bars.